 Although many schools, in a bid to raise achievement in compulsory subjects, have cut GCSE Design & Technology from their syllabus, it’s the subject that brings all of STEM together!
 In fact, DT has moved on from the days when the goal was to make a simple wooden clock or metal coat-hook, without discussion about why they are being made, or a follow-up with more complex creations.
 Nowadays, you only have to talk about concepts such as 3D printing, London’s Millennium Bridge, the Bloodhound car or robots for children, to see how Design and Technology is exciting and very relevant!

-Many HLP children will naturally be creative, have a logical mind or love problem solving.
+Many bright children will naturally be creative, have a logical mind or love problem solving.
 However, while a child may come up with brilliant ideas, creating an object can prove more of a challenge.
 They need to know about a product’s application as well as having technological understanding.
-If you suspect that your child has an aptitude for design technology, the advice sheet PA418 Supporting High Learning Potential in Design Technology outlines what traits to look for and has supporting age-related activities.
+Here are a few ways to get them engaged.

 Have a Child Who Likes Maths But Not Design and Technology?